storyblok/app-extension-auth/README.md

 * `successCallback` -- Specifies the URL that the user agent will be redirected to after a _successful_ authentication flow.
 Defaults to `"/"`.
 * `errorCallback` -- Specifies the URL that the user agent will be redirected to after an _unsuccessful_ authentication flow.
 If omitted, the user agent will receive a 401 response without redirect.
-* `endpointPrefix` -- Specifies a partial URL that will be inserted between the baseUrl and the authentication API endpoints.
+* `endpointPrefix` -- Specifies the partial URL that is located between the baseUrl and the authentication API endpoints.

     For example, the following two properties